 Questions & Answers

-How can we protect our Intellectual Property?
+How can we protect our design and brand when ordering product samples?

 You must share product information, such as logos and design files, with the suppliers before they can make a sample.